US National Stage Application: The Basics

 When is the US National Stage Deadline?

 The deadline to enter the US national phase is 30 months from the priority date.
 If the deadline has already passed, it may still be possible to file a late US national stage application if the delay was unintentional.

 What are the USPTO filing fees for a national stage application?

-The minimal USPTO filing fees for a national stage application amount to $740 for a small entity (double for a large entity).
+The minimal USPTO filing fees for a national stage application amount to $790 for a small entity as of the date of this post (approximately double for a large entity with 500 employees or more).
 This minimum does not include additional fees that may be required, such as for excess claims, multiple dependent claims, application size, late filing of signed inventor declarations, etc. To prevent abandonment, the bare minimum that must be paid with the initial entry is the basic national stage fee which is $140 for a small entity.

 What is our initial filing cost estimate for a US national stage application?